Updated March 13, 2026

 Who Is It For: All iOS Developers

 Held annually since 2016, iOS Developers Conference (iOSDC) is a Tokyo-based event series.
 In fact, it’s one of the top tech conferences in Japan, as it’s the largest iOS conference in the country.
-With over 2,200 online and 2,000 offline participants, the latest event was held in September 2023 at the time this post was written.
+Each year, the event draws an average of approximately 1,100 online participants and 1,400 in-person participants.

 Among the conference’s sponsors are noteworthy names, such as Cybozu and Mercari that act as platinum sponsors of the event, while other well-known names like Money Forward, Freee, and PayPay also support the event.